bordera-randy/Resources/Student Resources/Advanced PowerShell.md

 Invoke-Command -ComputerName "RemotePC" -Credential $cred -ScriptBlock { Get-Process }
 ```

-## Modules and Packages
+## 📦 Modules and Packages

-Extend PowerShell functionality with modules and packages:
+> **Summary:** Extend PowerShell with reusable modules, leverage the PowerShell Gallery, and organize your code.
-- Installing and importing modules
-- Creating custom modules
-- Using the PowerShell Gallery

 ### Installing and Importing Modules
 Install and import modules to extend functionality.